ROBERT SIEGEL, HOST:

 KNOX: And he worries the new calculator may overestimate a patient's risk.
 When I tried it out on myself, it said I should be on a statin even though my cholesterol numbers are optimal, I exercise and eat a heart-healthy diet, and my high blood pressure is under control.
 I asked Nissen what he'd say about that.

-NISSEN: If you came to see me, Dick, with those numbers and that history just a little mild hypertension on treatment, there's not much of a chance I would treat you with a statin.
+NISSEN: If you came to see me, Dick, with those numbers and that history and just a little mild hypertension on treatment, there's not much of a chance I would treat you with a statin.

 KNOX: But that's sort of the point.
 The risk calculator is supposed to get me and my doctor to talk about it and decide if I should get a test, such as one called a CRP that might reveal some underlying reason for concern.

 You're listening to ALL THINGS CONSIDERED from NPR News.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.